-So for all those who though MSIX app attach is just for Windows Virtual Desktop, you will be pleased to know, you can now use App Volumes 4.
-I found the experience using MSIX app attach with app volumes very good.
+For all those who though MSIX app attach is just for Windows Virtual Desktop, you will be pleased to know that you can now use App Volumes 4.
+I found the experience using MSIX app attach with app volumes excellent.
 It would be interesting to know how this performs on scale.
-Applications appear on logon, logon times are a few seconds.
-Overall this does look like a a solution I would consider for on-premises or cloud deployments outside Windows Virtual Desktop.
+Applications appear on login; logon times are a few seconds.
+Overall this does look like a solution I would consider for on-premises or cloud deployments outside Windows Virtual Desktop.

 Thanks for reading.